yongkangc/netzob-improved-package/README.rst

 About
 =====

-Welcome to the official repository of Netzob.
+Welcome to the improved repository of Netzob.

 Netzob is a tool that can be used to **reverse engineer**, **model** and **fuzz** communication protocols.
 It is made of two components: